OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-49.md

 “Gad shall be raided by a band of raiders, but he shall raid at their heels.

 ## Genesis 49:20
-“Asher’s food shall be rich, and he shall provide royal delicacies.
+“Asher’s food will be abundant, and he shall yield delicacies fit for royalty.

 ## Genesis 49:21
 “Naphtali is a free doe; he speaks with grace.